 My push-ups, despite only having progressed to 5, are now off my knees and they look and feel strong with the best form of my life.

 This has all resulted from what feels like little effort and absolutely no red or black zone.
 I just followed the programme and did what I was told.

 Alongside this, I have also taken the effort levels in my running and rowing training down too.
 Since training for my China marathon, I’ve been using my feet as transport.
 Running into town to get my shopping, meeting friends, mostly with my trusted backpack.
 Having lost my GPS watch, I’m running slower and steadier.
-It’s difficult to know if my speed and performance has improved, but it feels more enjoyable.
+It’s difficult to know if my speed and performance have improved, but it feels more enjoyable.

-I feel this controlled and consistent, lets call it green-zone training, has been good for my mind and taught me a lot.
+I feel this controlled and consistent, let’s call it green-zone training, has been good for my mind and taught me a lot.

 It’s also translated into my approach to life too.
 Not rushing around at 100mph, stepping back and assessing situations, becoming more patient and enjoying moments rather than whizzing to the next destination, always wishing for the results now.

 The grand goal?
 To train myself mentally and physically so I am ready for my Atlantic Ocean rowing challenge.
 Calming my mind, working steadily, making constant progress, thinking logically and practically and enjoying every moment, even in challenging times.